heesungkim010/Crypto-Exchange-Simulator-BE/README.md

 (Situation 2) : The matching engine reaches the price of the list

-The matching engine sends the orders in the list to the router.
+The matching engine sends the order in the list to the router.

 -> O(N) when N = length of the list

 (Situation 3) : An user cancels an order.

-The matching engine searches the orders in the list and check if there is a corresponding open order to the canceling request and delete the order if exists.
+The matching engine searches the order in the list and check if there is a corresponding open order to the canceling request and delete the order if exists.

 -> O(N) when N = length of the list